 Manassas Domestic Violence Lawyer

 A charge of domestic abuse does not have to lead to criminal conviction.
 A Manassas domestic violence attorney can help defend you against charges that may be unfair or inflated, and can offer proactive solutions to those facing criminal charges after an argument got out of hand.
 Using skillful defense strategies and his knowledge of the local court system, a criminal defense attorney will work to bring your case toward a favorable resolution.
-For information on other Manassas criminal charges and to learn what our office can do for you, click here now.

 Domestic violence can take many forms: spousal abuse, child abuse, and violence between certain family or household members.
 Virginia law considers most cases of domestic violence, or assault and battery against a family or household member, to be misdemeanors punishable by up to one year in jail.
 However, in some situations, such as second or subsequent offenses, domestic assault may be charged as a felony, which comes with much more serious penalties.
 For many people, however, the most difficult aspect of such a criminal conviction is the destruction it causes within a family.
 When an intense situation is exacerbated by heightened emotions, people may act in ways they never imagined, leading to disastrous results.